 - Strain mixture if the eggs clump a bit, straining it will make the mixture smooth.

-- Whisk egg mixture into chocolate and allow it to cool.
+- Whisk egg mixture into the chocolate and allow it to cool.
 Place a bowl of cold water and ice under the bowl of egg mixture and chocolate to speed this along,

 - While the mixture is cooling, whip 1½ cups heavy cream until stiff peaks form.